neams-th-coe/cardinal/doc/content/tutorials/cht1.md

 q^{''}=h\left(T_s-T_\infty\right)
 \end{equation}

-where $q^{''}$ is the heat flux, $h$ is the convective heat transfer coefficient, and $T_\infty$ is the far-field ambient temperature.
+where $q^{''}$ is the heat flux, $h$ is the convective heat transfer coefficient,
+$T_s$ is the solid temperature, and $T_\infty$ is the far-field ambient temperature.
-At fluid-solid interfaces, the solid temperature is imposed as a Dirichlet condition, where nekRS computes the surface temperature.
+At fluid-solid interfaces, the solid temperature is imposed as a Dirichlet condition, where NekRS computes the surface temperature.
-Finally, the top and bottom of the block, as well as all symmetry boundaries, are treated as insulated for simplicity.
+Finally, the top and bottom of the block, as well as all symmetry boundaries, are treated as insulated.

 ### Fluid Boundary Conditions

 At the inlet, the fluid temperature is taken as 650&deg;C, or the nominal median fluid temperature.
-The inlet velocity is selected such that the Reynolds number is 100.
+The inlet velocity is set to a uniform value such that the Reynolds number is 100.
 At the outlet, a zero pressure is imposed.
 On the $\theta=0^\circ$ boundary (i.e. the $y=0$ boundary), symmetry is imposed such that all derivatives in the $y$ direction are zero.
 All other boundaries are treated as no-slip.

 !alert note
 The $\theta=7.5^\circ$ boundary (i.e. $360^\circ$ divided by 24 blocks, divided
-in half because we are modeling only half a block) should also be imposed as a symmetry boundary in the nekRS model.
-However, nekRS is currently limited to symmetry boundaries only for boundaries aligned with the $x$, $y$, and $z$ coordinate axes.
-Here, a no-slip boundary condition is used instead, so the correspondence of the nekRS computational model to the depiction in [#model] is imperfect.
+in half because we are modeling only half a block) should also be imposed as a symmetry boundary in the NekRS model.
+However, NekRS is currently limited to symmetry boundaries only for boundaries aligned with the $x$, $y$, and $z$ coordinate axes.
+Here, a no-slip boundary condition is used instead, so the correspondence of the NekRS computational model to the depiction in [#model] is imperfect.

 At fluid-solid interfaces, the heat flux is imposed as a Neumann condition, where MOOSE computes the surface heat flux.

 ## Initial Conditions

-Because the nekRS mesh contains very small elements in the fluid phase, fairly small time steps are required to meet [!ac](CFL) conditions related to stability.
-Therefore, the approach to the coupled, pseudo-steady[!ac](CHT) solution can be accelerated by obtaining initial conditions from a pure conduction simulation.
-Then, the initial conditions for the [!ac](CHT) simulation use the temperature obtained from the conduction simulation, with a uniform axial velocity and zero pressure.
+Because the NekRS mesh contains very small elements in the fluid phase, fairly small time steps are required to meet [!ac](CFL) conditions related to stability.
+Therefore, the approach to the coupled, pseudo-steady [!ac](CHT) solution can be accelerated by obtaining initial conditions from a pure conduction simulation.
+Then, the initial conditions for the [!ac](CHT) simulation will begin from the temperature obtained from the conduction simulation, with a uniform axial velocity and zero pressure.
 The process to run Cardinal in conduction mode is described in [#part1], while the process to run Cardinal in [!ac](CHT) mode is described in [#part2].